niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] refractor ebayHandler
+- [x] Bot Management:
+	1. [x] setup:
+		1. [x] take location and market place miles as input
+		2. [x] update DB
+		3. [x] load miles and location from DB on init
+	2. [x] Channel Delete:
+		1. [x] delete channel table on delete from DB
+- [x] list empty
+- [x] sort alphabetically in autocorrect return
+- [x] maybe also add a message length calculator and the field thing to make the spread more reliable
+- [x] add price sort when putting the stuff in
+- [x] pass in the last days title to not needlessly get the link of already existing items

+	IE move dedup logic into the ebay submodule
+- [x] i dont need a dedupe crawl its already there ahahahah
+- [x] figure out meshify 3 new egg and chromedp thing, it has an add into cart to see price which is very stupid
 - [x] it shouldve filtered the bid on asrock check if its not gone will have to look at the logs or sth
 - [x] bug: check the pricing it turns to zero somewhere somehow, yup still taking everything as a price change for some reasn
 - [x] add date to current lowest in embed